fowaadb/IBM-CAPSTONE-PROJECT/README.md

 This is the repository for the capstone project of IBM Professional Data Science course offered along with Coursera.

 Overview

-Coursera-IBM Capstone Project - Contains the Jupyter Notebook for the final project
+IBM Data-Science Course Capstone Project.ipynb - Contains the Jupyter Notebook for the final project

-Presentation - Contains the presentation for the final project
+Course project.pdf - Contains the report of the final project